oracle-quickstart/oci-mesosphere/README.md

-# oci-quickstart-mesosphere
+# oci-mesosphere

 This is a Terraform module that deploys [Mesosphere](https://www.mesosphere.com/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
 It is developed jointly by Oracle and Mesosphere.
-For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 This repo is under active development.
 Building open source software is a community effort.
 We're excited to engage with the community building this.